PartTimeLegend/amateur-radio-qso-recorder/README.md

 ## Configuration

-You can customize the amateur radio bands and their frequency ranges by editing the `config.ini` file.
+You can customise the amateur radio bands and their frequency ranges by editing the `config.ini` file.

 ## Dependencies

-- [colorama](https://pypi.org/project/colorama/): For colorizing the command-line output.
+- [colorama](https://pypi.org/project/colorama/): For colourising the command-line output.

 ## License